Gesee-y/ReactiveECS.jl/README.md

 ## Limitations

 While RECS offers high performance and extreme flexibility, there are a few limitations to be aware of:

-- **Memory usage**: The database-like layout can consume more memory than archetype-based ECS designs, especially for large numbers of entities with many components.

-- **Learning curve**: Concepts like reactive pipelines, partitions, and database like storage require some time to master, particularly for newcomers to ECS.
+- **Learning curve**: Concepts like reactive pipelines, partitions, and fragment vectors require some time to master, particularly for newcomers to ECS.

 - **Dispatch and synchronization overhead**: While generally minimal, the reactive pipeline introduces some overhead due to system dispatch and managing concurrency.